thee-dushbag/dsa/README.md

 - Learn how to do benchmarks

 ### Languages.
-Main Languages used:
 - __Python__ - for quick implementations.
-- __C__ - deeper understanding of safety.
-- __C++__ - also for deeper understanding of safety and edge cases.

-Other technologies/languages:
 - __Markdown__ - for documentation.

-This means, some algorithms will be implemented in multiple languages simultaneously for contrast from language to language.

 ### Project Structure.
 This project is divided into three parts.